-A man riding a 2005 Kawasaki Ninja died when his bike collided with a Chevy K1500 pickup truck, and a passenger on the bike was seriously injured and taken to a local hospital.
-The accident happened around 8:30 p.m., Sunday, March 10, 2019 at the intersection of U.S. 301 and Pioneer Museum Road in Dade City North.
+A man riding a 2005 Kawasaki Ninja died when his motorcycle collided with a Chevy K1500 pickup truck.
+Paramedics took the passenger of the bike to a local hospital with serious injuries.
+The accident happened around 8:30 p.m., Sunday, March 10, 2019, at the intersection of U.S. 301 and Pioneer Museum Road in Dade City North.

 The Florida Highway Patrol says that the Ninja was traveling north on U.S. 301 and the Chevy Pickup was westbound on Pioneer Museum Rd. and pulled into the path of the Ninja.
 The rider of the Ninja tried to miss the truck but struck its back left quarter panel.

-Tragically, the rider of the bike died at the scene, and the passenger was taken to St. Joseph’s Hospital in serious condition.
-The driver of the pickup was uninjured.
+Tragically, the rider of the bike died at the scene, and paramedics took the passenger to St. Joseph’s Hospital in serious condition.
+Luckily, the pickup driver did not sustain any injuries.

 According to many federal studies, a motorcycle rider involved in a crash is six times more likely to be killed than the typical passenger vehicle driver or occupant.